Remington Nevin, MD, MPH, DrPH

 Publications

-This letter emphasizes the importance of measuring the presence of prodromal symptoms during mefloquine use in research studies assessing long-term effects from the drug, and notes that experiencing such symptoms during mefloquine use is a marker of the biologically relevant exposure of interest.
+This letter emphasizes the importance of measuring the presence of prodromal symptoms during mefloquine use in research studies assessing long-term effects from the drug, and notes that experiencing such symptoms during mefloquine use – a concept known as symptomatic exposure – is a marker of the biologically relevant exposure of interest.
+A failure to measure symptomatic mefloquine exposure may result in conclusions in studies of long-term effects of mefloquine which are not validly supported by data.